JeffDeCola/my-go-packages/docs/_includes/README.md

 ### jeffshapes

-The jeffshapes package makes it easy to compute area and circumference of a circle.
+_jeffshapes package (below) makes it easy to compute area and circumference of a circle._

 * type Circle
   * func (c Circle) circleArea() float64